-Attend effectively to student’s own emotional responses during mediation and other conflict engagement processes.
+Attend effectively to own emotional response during mediation and other conflict engagement processes.

-Synthesize a personally relevant and professionally appropriate set of ethical standards to guide intervention work.
+Synthesize a personally relevant and professionally appropriate set of ethical standards to guide your intervention work.

-Demonstrate ability to use “self as instrument.”
-Student is authentic, genuine and able to gain trust of parties while mindful of mediation structure and tools.
+Use “self as instrument.”
+Individual is authentic, genuine and able to gain trust of parties while mindful of mediation structure and tools.

-Demonstrate the ability to develop a coherent and disciplined analysis of a conflict and develop an intervention plan for working with the key stakeholders, issues and dynamics identified in the analysis.
+Develop a coherent and disciplined analysis of a conflict, and develop an intervention plan for working with the key stakeholders, issues and dynamics identified in the analysis.

-Describe and conduct a thorough literature review, including identification and use of primary sources and Internet-based sources.
+Describe and conduct a thorough literature review, including information and use of primary sources and Internet-based sources.

-Accurately describe the differences in approaches used by conflict interveners and assess the appropriateness of their applications in various settings.
+Compare and contrast the differences in approaches used by various conflict interveners and assess the appropriateness of their applications in various settings.